Blood of the Condor

-Blood of the Condor (Yawar Mallku, Sangre de cóndor) is a 1969 Bolivian drama film co-written and directed by Jorge Sanjinés and starring Marcelino Yanahuaya.
+Blood of the Condor (Yawar Mallku, Sangre de cóndor) is a 1969 Bolivian docudrama film co-written and directed by Jorge Sanjinés and starring Marcelino Yanahuaya.
 The film tells the story of an indigenous Bolivian community receiving medical care from the Peace Corps-like United States-backed agency Cuerpo del Progreso ("Progress Corps") which is secretly sterilising local women.

 The story, which was based on accounts by the indigenous people to the filmmaker, provoked an outrage in the public which led to a government investigation about the Peace Corps' actions in Bolivia, which ended in the expulsion of the agency from the country.

-Plot summary
+Plot

 An indigenous Bolivian community receiving medical care from the Peace Corps-like American agency Cuerpo del Progreso ("Progress Corps") which is secretly sterilising local women.
 The Bolivians attack the foreigners, and the attackers are rounded up and shot by the authorities.
 The brother of the shot protagonist desperately seeks medical care for his brother, but due to lack of money for proper care his brother dies.